DieStok/BMLB2025_2026/learning_goals.md

 ## <lecture_6> 🎓

 - Explain self-supervised learning
-- Explain neural networks and single neurons
+- Explain what neural networks and single neurons do
 - Explain forward pass via linear algebra
-- Explain one-hot encoding for multiclass
+- Explain one-hot encoding for multiclass NNs
 - Explain lack of inductive bias in MLPs and how CNNs/GNNs add it

 ---